Probability density function of the unknown component

 - estim.p

-The estimated weight of the unknown component distribution, related to the proportion of the unknown component in the admixture model studied.
+The estimated weight, related to the proportion of the unknown component distribution in the admixture model studied.

 - admixMod

-An object of class 'admix_model', containing useful information about distributions and parameters.
+An object of class 'admix_model', containing useful information about known distribution(s) and parameter(s).

 Value

-An object of class 'decontaminated_density', containing 2 attributes: 1) the decontaminated density function; 2) the type of support for the underlying distribution (either discrete or continuous, useful for plots).
+An object of class 'decontaminated_density', containing 3 attributes: 1) the data under study; 2) the type of support for the underlying distribution (either discrete or continuous, useful for plots); 3) the decontaminated density function.

 Details